Nosfer-Projects/Personal-site/README.md

-# Personal-site using HTML CSS and JS.
+# Personal-page using HTML CSS and JS.